30 Things I’ve Learned from 30 Years of Teaching Yoga

 Jivana Heyman, author of Accessible Yoga, explains how it's important to adapt a pose to the person instead of the other way around.

-Plus, why it’s a critical step in making the practice accessible and welcoming
+It’s a critical step in making the practice accessible to everybody.

 Even if you have chronic fatigue, fibromyalgia, or autoimmune diseases like Lyme or rheumatoid arthritis and have to spend part (or most) of the day in bed, you can still reap the benefits of Sun Salutations.